Stachovskyy/ToDoListWeb/README.md

 # ToDoListWeb
-This project presents an implementation of a task list used to practice and demonstrate the acquired knowledge in self-study courses on the PluralSight platform.
+This project presents an implementation of a To do list used to practice and demonstrate the acquired knowledge in self-study courses on the PluralSight platform.
 It covers the basics of building a REST API using ASP.NET core 6.0 .

 ## Technologies